 "It sometimes feels like I've wanted to die for most of my life.
 I thought they were what kept me here."
 She smiled sadly, “Once they, no one needed me anymore, I could let myself lose.
 But however much I want it to be over, I can’t seem to actively seek it, to completely give up.
 I can’t just… let something kill me.
 I’m not even sure what could.”

 An explosion might do the trick, she mused, or then again she might be like the Judge; splattered parts that would eventually come together again unless held apart.
 Would those fragments be aware, able to tell that the particles which had once been her arm were now flying the world over, riding the wind.
-But there was a reason she hadn’t sought out this end, one she hated to admit.
+But there was another reason she hadn’t sought out an end, always fought back when it appeared close, one she hated to admit.

 “Not necessarily.
 I’ve seen others like that, who have…”